mach-composer/mach-composer-cli/docs/src/topics/deployment/overview.md

 ## Stage 1: Pushing a component to the component registry

-MACH composer is primarily used to deploy components in an individual site, and provide it with the right context (settings, endpoints, etc).
+MACH Composer is primarily used to deploy components in an individual site, and provide it with the right context (settings, endpoints, etc).

 Components themselves are responsible for publishing their own artifacts into